quarantyne/heroku-buildpack-quarantyne/README.md

 # Heroku Buildpack: Quarantyne [![Build Status](https://travis-ci.org/quarantyne/heroku-buildpack-quarantyne.svg?branch=master)](https://travis-ci.org/quarantyne/heroku-buildpack-quarantyne)
-A [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) to install [**Quarantyne**](https://github.com/quarantyne/quarantyne) on a heroku dyno. **Quarantyne** is an open-source layer 7 firewall that protects websites and APIs from bots, fraudulent behavior, application misuse, and cyber-attacks.
+A [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) to install [**Quarantyne**](https://github.com/quarantyne/quarantyne) on a heroku dyno. **Quarantyne** is an open-source web firewall that protects websites and APIs from bots, fraudulent behavior, application misuse, and cyber-attacks.

 ## Requirements
 Quarantyne requires a JVM to function.
 If your app is not a JVM app (java, scala, clojure), you must install the official [JVM](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-jvm-common) buildpack from Heroku.